 Mystery in the Frozen Lands

-Based on true events and real people, Peter's fictional first-person account brings this Arctic adventure to new life.
-His journal details the long, dark days cooped up on board the ship, the ever-present dangers lurking in the forbidding, icy landscape, and the sadness that he and his shipmates experience as they come closer to realizing the ultimate end of Franklin and his men.
+In his journal, Peter makes his Arctic adventures come to life - the long, dark days cooped up on board the ship, the dangers ever present in the forbidding, icy landscape, the sadness he and his companions experience as they come closer to realising the ultimate end of Franklin and his men.

 In Mystery in the Frozen Lands Martyn Godfrey has written an original and intriguing story.
 Drawing on historical writings, Godfrey tells a tale that is gripping, moving, and absolutely real.

 About the Author

 "Mystery in the Frozen Lands is just too good a novel to leave in the classroom library.
 Within the theme of Arctic exploration lie rich undercurrents dealing with social justice, hierarchical social systems, aboriginal values, women's issues, gender equality, history of medicine and nutrition.
 Used in a small group novel study or whole class discussion, these themes can be isolated, dissected, then explored in greater detail.
 [A must-have for any teacher looking for a book that could inspire students to further research into the great age of exploration."